vuw-research-computing/raapoi-docs/docs/training/gaussian.md

 ### Get the example input file

-The test0397.com file is an example input file for Gaussian.
+The `test0397.com` file is an example input file for Gaussian.
 It contains instructions for Gaussian to perform a calculation on a molecule.

-To run the example job using this input file, you should copy the test0397.com file from the Gaussian installation directory at /home/software/apps/gaussian/g16/tests/com/test0397.com to their working directory (gaussian_example in this case).
+To run the example job using this input file, you should copy the `test0397.com` file from the Gaussian installation directory at `/home/software/apps/gaussian/g16/tests/com/test0397.com` to your working directory (gaussian_example in this case).

 To do that from the `gaussian_example` directory:
 ```bash